leomarazzo/BCBAStockMarket/Readme.md

 ## Detailed description

 The Main.py file orchestrate all the scripts to run all the possible options.
-This options are described bellow.
+These options are described bellow.

 * **Update Symbol**: Allows to update in the database the information about one or more symbols.